AGORA: Adversarial Generation Of Real-time Animatable 3D Gaussian Head Avatars: Experiments

 \textbf{Implementation details.} Our generator and discriminator models are based on StyleGAN-2 architecture.
 We train the model in 2 stages.
 First, we train it for 6.5M images using $256\times256$ resolution rasterization, sampling 65K gaussians on UV grid.
 Next, we train the model for 14M images on full $512\times512$ resolution, sampling 262K gaussians.
 During both stages we use batch size 32, we set discriminator learning rate to $0.002$ and generator learning rate to $0.0025$.
 We apply R1 gradient penalty once every $16$ steps with $\gamma=1.0$ coefficient.
 For regularizations, we empirically choose $\lambda_{\text{pos}} = 0.25, \lambda_{\text{scale}}=0.5$ for main branch and $\lambda^{D}_{\text{pos}}=1.5, \lambda^{D}_{\text{scale}}=1.5$ for deformation branch.
 We apply $\mathcal{L}_{\text{opacity}}$ only during the second stage and use coefficient $\lambda_\text{opacity}=1.0$.
 The entire training takes 4 days on 4$\times\text{RTX A6000}$.

-\textbf{Dataset.} We train our model on FFHQ \citep{FFHQ} dataset, consisting of 75000 human head images.
-Following prior works, we mirror the dataset to obtain around 150000 images in total.
-Following GGHEAD~\citep{gghead}, we use MODNet~\citep{modnet} to remove background from FFHQ images.
-For each image we estimate FLAME parameters via off-the-shelf estimator~\citep{smirk}, and further derive camera parameters from estimated head rotations.
+\textbf{Dataset.} We train our model on FFHQ \cite{FFHQ} dataset, consisting of 70000 human head images.
+Following prior works, we mirror the dataset to obtain around 140000 images in total.
+Following GGHEAD~\cite{gghead}, we use MODNet~\cite{MODNet} to remove background from FFHQ images.
+For each image we estimate FLAME parameters via off-the-shelf estimator~\cite{smirk}, and further derive camera parameters from estimated head rotations.

-\textbf{Baselines.} We compare with static baselines such as GGHEAD and EG3D \citep{eg3d}.
-We also compare with state-of-the-art NeRF based animatable 3DGAN – Next3D \citep{Next3D} and concurrent 3DGS-based method – GAIA \citep{gaia}.
+\textbf{Baselines.} We compare with static baselines such as GGHEAD and EG3D \cite{eg3d}.
+We also compare with state-of-the-art NeRF based animatable 3DGAN – Next3D \cite{Next3D} and recent 3DGS-based method – GAIA \cite{gaia}.

 We employ Frechet Inception Distance (FID) to measure the quality of generated images.
-Following prior works \citep{Next3D}, we use Average Pose Distance (APD), Average Expression Distance (AED) and identity consistency (ID) metrics to evaluate animation quality.
+Following prior works \cite{Next3D}, we use Average Pose Distance (APD), Average Expression Distance (AED) and identity consistency (ID) metrics to evaluate animation quality.
 To further evaluate mouth consistency, similar to GAIA we calculate the Average Jawpose Distance (AED-jaw).
-To compute metrics, we follow exactly same protocols described in \citep{Next3D}.
+To compute metrics, we follow exactly the same protocol described in \cite{Next3D}.

 We further compare inference speed of the methods on avatar reenactment setting, \ie with running identity branch once with caching.
 To this end, we report FPS on a single RTX A6000 of PyTorch implementation of our method without any additional optimizations.
 For Next3D we measure FPS on the same machine using the code from the author's repository \cite{pti}.
 For GAIA we take the measurements from their paper, which are also conducted on an RTX A6000 GPU with identity caching.
+Additionally, we measure FPS on mobile phone, embedding our methods in cross-platform WebGL-based 3DGS implementation (see supplementary for more details).